 While security should be (a part of) everyone's jobs - from developers to managers - not everyone needs to be an expert.
 Instead, the organisational setup should require co-operation between different teams to ensure security.
 Different departments need to be involved throughout the product design life cycle.
-Breaking down the boundaries between security teams and developer teams is of particular importance, as the F-Secure whitepaper suggests.
-The involvement of the C-level management from the very beginning is equally important.
+Breaking down the boundaries between security teams and developer teams is of particular importance, as the F-Secure <a href="https://whitepaper.org/whitepaper.